project-codeflare/appwrapper/docs/fault_tolerance.md

 the workload during its execution.
 Throughout the execution of the workload, the AppWrapper controller monitors the number and health of all labeled `Pods` and uses this information to determine if a workload is unhealthy.
-A workload can be deemed unhealthy either because it contains a non-zero number of `Failed` pods or because after the `WarmupGracePeriod` has passed it has fewer `Running` and `Completed` pods than expected.
+A workload can be deemed *unhealthy* either because it contains a non-zero number of `Failed` pods or because after the `WarmupGracePeriod` has passed and it has fewer `Running` and `Completed` pods than expected.

 If a workload is determined to be unhealthy, the AppWrapper controller first waits for a `FailureGracePeriod` to allow the primary resource